 Deeg Palace in Rajasthan is an interesting place for people who want to see the best of Mughal and Rajasthani splendor.
-A famous weekend spot for travelers coming from Delhi, Agra, Bharatpur, and the nearby areas, the palace is well known for its beautiful fountains, gardens, grandeur, and of course, its history, which in the very least, is magnificent!
+A famous weekend spot for travelers from Delhi, Agra, Bharatpur, and the nearby areas, the palace is well known for its beautiful fountains, gardens, grandeur, and of course, its history, which at the very least, is magnificent!

 History of Deeg Palace

 Suggested Read: Lakshman Sagar Resort: A Rajasthani Secret For Experiential Stay